By Aatreyee Dhar

 The Absolute End to their Tradition

-The Nagas were united and granted independence ahead of a day India was granted hers.
+The Nagas were united and granted independence ahead of the day India was granted hers.
 Headhunting came to an end in the 1960s.

 Conflicts among tribal factions were raging.
 With the factions splintered, they turned against one another.